metabase/metabase/docs/people-and-groups/saml-okta.md

    > Your Okta account has to have `SAML_SUPPORT_ARRAY_ATTRIBUTES` enabled, as Metabase expects Okta to pass attributes as an array.
 If your Okta account is old, you might need to reach out to Okta support to enable `SAML_SUPPORT_ARRAY_ATTRIBUTES`.

-   Next, you'll need to set up tell Metabase how to map Okta groups to Metabase groups.
+   Next, you'll need to tell Metabase how to map Okta groups to Metabase groups.

 3. In **Metabase SAML settings**: